SuperOfficeDocs/superoffice-docs/user-guide/en/chat/link-to-person.md

 ## Change contact

-If you have selected the wrong contact, you can click **Change contact** at the bottom of the side panel to search for another contact.
+If you selected the wrong contact, you can click **Change contact** at the bottom of the side panel to search for another contact.

 ## Related topics